-It cracks me up that there are classes on volatizing your esters.
-But then, if you see people swirling their wine as a wine geek habit, and you follow suit only to simulate the mannerism without knowing why it’s being done, this is why classes on volatizing your esters have evolved, I dare say.
+If you see people swirling their wine as a wine geek habit, and you follow suit only to simulate the mannerism without knowing why it’s being done, this is why stories on volatilizing your esters have evolved.

 Esters are chemical compounds found in all substances.
 In fruit, the same chemical compounds found in green apples, blackberries, and blueberries, for instance, are also present in certain grape varieties.
 This is why a tart Chardonnay, for example, can be said to taste like green apples, and a really round and juicy Pinot Noir can be said to taste like mashed plums.
 Those flavors cross the spectrum of fruit.